devemin/Unity-ROS-MiniPupper-Tutorial/README.md

-### 2. PC
+## 2. PC

 Open the Unity project.
 And open the scene file.

 Two scenes can be selected.

-#### MiniPupperCmdVelPose.unity        :    Example for CmdVel message.
+### Assets/Scenes/MiniPupperCmdVelPose.unity        :    Example for CmdVel message.

-This example shows two virtual joystick.
+* This example shows two virtual joystick.

-When connected to ROS, you can move Mini Pupper with CmdVel messages.
+* When connected to ROS, you can move Mini Pupper with CmdVel messages.

-#### MiniPupperJointTrajectory.unity   :    Example for JointTrajectory message.  with IK foot positioning.
+### Assets/Scenes/MiniPupperJointTrajectory.unity   :    Example for JointTrajectory message.  with IK foot positioning.

-This example shows 4 foot position box and a body position box.
+* This example shows 4 foot position box and a body position box.

-When connected to ROS, you can move Mini Pupper with JointTrajectory messages.
+* When connected to ROS, you can move Mini Pupper with JointTrajectory messages.

-And the Leg move with IK (forward to foot position box.)
+* And the Leg move with IK (forward to foot position box.)

-#### Setup the ROS network description.
+### Setup the ROS network description.

 Enter the Mini Pupper's IP address in the "ROS IP Address" fields.